Glandular fever

 Glandular fever is triggered by an infection with the Epstein-Barr virus (EBV).
 This virus belongs to the family of herpes viruses.

 The virus begins by attacking the cells of the mucous membranes in the nose and throat, and multiplies there in great numbers.
 Later, it spreads to the white blood cells, which are important cells of the immune system.
-These travel, via the bloodstream and lymphatic system, to the lymph nodes and, later, to other organs like the spleen and liver, which become swollen.
+These travel, via the bloodstream and lymphatic system, to the lymph nodes and, later, to other organs like the spleen and liver, which may become swollen.

-The virus is mostly spread by contact with saliva – often during deep kissing with a partner.
+The virus is mostly spread by contact with saliva – often during kissing with a partner.
 If small children become infected, this is usually from kissing their parents.
 EBV can also spread by sharing drinking vessels or cutlery when eating.

 How common is glandular fever?